 - It gets your kids off the tv, without any arguing

 There really are many, many more reasons why we love Kiwi Crate, but it’s impossible to list them all here.
-You’ve really got to just try it out for yourself.
-It’s not that big of an investment for what you get and you won’t regret it.
+You’ve got to just try it out for yourself.
+It’s something that you won’t regret.

 During the long, hot days of summer or the rainy and cold days of the rest of the year, a crate from KiwiCo is a great indoor activity.
 YouTube and video games can wait for another day and your kids will be thrilled with all the fun they’re having.
 Believe me, you won’t have to listen to “I’m Bored” today with a Crate in your mailbox.

-So, whether you’re trying to get a few more minutes of sleep on a Saturday morning, a few minutes of peace, or looking for an indoor boredom buster, you need to order a crate today.
+So, whether you’re trying to get a few more minutes of sleep on a Saturday morning, a few minutes of peace for a shower, or looking for an indoor boredom buster, you need to order a crate today.